firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 ### Using IAM Role in the Firebolt UI Wizard

-You can use the role ARN from the previous step when loading data via the Loading Data Wizard in the Firebolt UI.
-For a step-by-step guide, see [Loading Data Wizard](../loading-data/loading-data-wizard.md).
+You can use the role ARN from the previous step when loading data using the **Load data** wizard in the **Firebolt Workspace**.
+For a step-by-step guide, see [Load data using a wizard]({% link Guides/loading-data/loading-data-wizard.md %}).

-### Using IAM Role in External Table Definitions
+### Using IAM Role in external table definitions

-Specify the IAM role ARN and optional external_id in the [`CREDENTIALS`]({% link sql_reference/commands/data-definition/create-external-table.md %}) of the `CREATE EXTERNAL TABLE` statement.
+Specify the IAM role ARN and optional `external_id` in the [`CREDENTIALS`]({% link sql_reference/commands/data-definition/create-external-table.md %}) of the `CREATE EXTERNAL TABLE` statement.
 Firebolt assumes this IAM role when using an `INSERT INTO` statement to load data into a fact or dimension table.

-#### Example:
+**Example**

+The following code example creates an external table which maps to Parquet files stored in an Amazon S3 bucket, using an AWS IAM role for access, and extracts partition values for `c_type` from the file path based on a specified regex pattern:

 ```sql
 CREATE EXTERNAL TABLE my_ext_table (